 Last September, the Scottish Government announced a commitment to phase out petrol and diesel cars by 2032.

 AES Solar urged motorists to be one step ahead to ensure they make wise decisions on how they will manage the phase-out.

 George explained: “AES Solar fully backs the Scottish Government’s plans to replace vehicles powered by fossil fuels with electric alternatives.
 This is why we have sought a way to ensure our customers get the full package from our team.

-“However, people should be forward-thinking and plan now by installing solar panels, battery storage and charging points.
-Solar panels generate an additional income in the home for up to 30 years whilst offsetting electricity prices.
+“However, people should be forward-thinking and plan ahead by installing their solar panels, battery storage and charging points now.
+Solar panels can generate an additional income in the home for up to 20 years whilst offsetting electricity prices.
 This, in turn, could help the customer buy their first electric vehicle when the time comes.
 The appetite for electric vehicles is gathering pace.
 The drive from the Scottish Government will undoubtedly change the buying habits of consumers very quickly.”